Sleep Talk Blog, Advice, Bed and Mattress Guides

 The nation is buying more pocket-sprung mattresses

-It seems pocket sprung mattresses are becoming more popular in the UK.
+It seems pocket-sprung mattresses are becoming more popular in the UK.
 Recycling companies are receiving more of these types of mattresses for recycling.
-The use of pocket-sprung mattresses accounted for less than 10% of the market 15 years ago, whereas today, it has grown to 40% of the market.
+Pocket-sprung mattresses accounted for less than 10% of the market 15 years ago, whereas today, it has grown to 40%.

 Recycling decreased in all but 4 of the 12 UK regions

-In all but four of the 12 main UK regions, local authorities recycled fewer mattresses between 2016 and 2017.
-Only in the West Midlands, London, and Northern Ireland had the number of mattresses recycled per head not decreased.
+In all but four of the 12 central UK regions, local authorities recycled fewer mattresses between 2016 and 2017.
+Only in the West Midlands, London, and Northern Ireland did the number of mattresses recycled per head not decrease.
 These figures took into account the growth of the population.

 Local authorities have offered several reasons for this.
-They suspect more people are using household waste disposal centres (HWRCs) as a place to deposit their old mattresses.
+They suspect more people are using household waste disposal centres (HWRCs) to deposit their old mattresses.
 They also suggest fewer people are using their local authority’s kerbside collection services and, instead, making the most of some retailers’ take-back services.

 How to get rid of an old mattress - Mattress Disposal and Recycling